The Future of Learning is Now!

 You will have an opportunity to select your choice of breakout sessions closer to the conference

 1. Are the girls just alright?
-Building relationships with girls of color to push beyond fine to excellence.
+Building relationships with girls of color to push beyond fine to excellence with Erica Moore

 Erica Moore is the Director of Diversity, Equity and Inclusion at Charlotte Latin School.
 Erica Moore was formerly the Director of Faculty Equity & Inclusion and Director of Student Activities at Mary Institute and Saint Louis Country Day School (MICDS).
 Prior to that role, she served as the Director of Diversity at MICDS.
 Moore is a frequent presenter at national and regional conferences, including INDEX DEI, SAIS Diversity Practitioner Institute, the People of Color Conference, and ISACS.

-2. The Six Principles of Nonviolence in a Peaceful Community.
+2. The Six Principles of Nonviolence in a Peaceful Community with Debby DeGuire

 Debby DeGuire serves as Lower Elementary mentor and head teacher at Washington Montessori School.
 She established an adjunct peace curriculum using the Six Principles of a Peaceful Community from the work and legacy of Dr. Martin Luther King, Jr. She is a member of The Peace and Social Justice Committee at WMS, serves on the board of The Connecticut Center for Nonviolence, and is a Level I Certified Kingian Nonviolence Trainer.

-3. Asking Open-Ended Questions: An Act of Caring For Students.
+3. Asking Open-Ended Questions: An Act of Caring For Students with Nicole Jeter

-Nicole Jeter is the Director of Wellness and Prevention Education at a day and boarding school in New England.
+Nicole Jeter is the Associate Director of Mental Health and Wellness at Boston College.
 She is a Queer, Mexican American and Black woman who has over 7 years’ experience in health education, youth program development and program implementation.
 She runs the 4 year Empathy, Balance, and Inclusion Program in addition to inclusive sexual health education, and peer counseling programs.

 Dr. Miriam Villanueva is a Latin American historian with a specialization in Latin American dictatorships during the Cold War and an educator at Phillips Academy in Andover, Massachusetts.
 In her role, she has developed a holistic approach to working with students both inside and outside the classroom.
 She has designed courses aligned with her expertise and serves on advisory boards for curriculum design projects and art re-installation projects at the Boston Athenaeum.
 Miriam has also contributed to committees on re-evaluating book purchases for inclusive stacks at the Oliver Wendell Holmes library and participated in a curriculum review for Andover’s Archive and Special Collections department.